What factors does quality of life capture?

-Quality of life is the general well-being of individuals and societies, outlining negative and positive features of life.
-It observes life satisfaction, including everything from physical health, family, education, employment, wealth, religious beliefs, finance and the environment.
-If you are an entrepreneur thinking of launching your business in Singapore, these are all important factors to consider, particularly if you plan to relocate to Singapore from overseas.
+Quality of life refers to the general well-being of individuals and societies.
+It considers factors like physical health, education, employment, and wealth to determine the overall level of satisfaction with the lifestyle of the society.
+If you are an entrepreneur thinking of launching your business in Singapore, you want to consider these types of factors, particularly if you plan to relocate to Singapore from overseas.
 Factors that impact and determine quality of life in a given country are:

 - Political and social environment